dennis-tra/nebula/README.md

 [![readme nebula](https://img.shields.io/badge/readme-Nebula-blueviolet)](README.md)
 [![GitHub license](https://img.shields.io/github/license/dennis-tra/nebula-crawler)](https://github.com/dennis-tra/nebula-crawler/blob/main/LICENSE)

-A libp2p DHT crawler that gathers information about running nodes in the network.
+A libp2p DHT crawler that also monitors the liveness and availability of peers.
 The crawler runs every 30 minutes by connecting to the standard DHT bootstrap nodes and then recursively following all entries in the k-buckets until all peers have been visited.
+Currently I'm running it for the IPFS and Filecoin networks.

+🏆 _The crawler was awarded a prize in the context of the [DI2F Workshop hackathon](https://research.protocol.ai/blog/2021/decentralising-the-internet-with-ipfs-and-filecoin-di2f-a-report-from-the-trenches/)._ 🏆

 ![Screenshot from a Grafana dashboard](./docs/grafana-screenshot.png)